 It has been said that opinions are like wrinkles: everyone has them, and the older we get the more we have.
 We give them a great deal of power.
 Some of us are practically ruled by our opinions, and the opinions of others impact our lives daily in myriad ways: politics, individual human rights — even what we (or our significant others) believe we should be wearing.

-When we really think about it, we can see that “our” opinions often aren’t really ours.A majority of the time they are based on the opinions of others that we glean from conversations, the news and infotainment media (usually those that tell us the things we are comfortable hearing), our clergy, friends and social sites.
+When we really think about it, we can see that “our” opinions often aren’t really ours.The majority of the time they are based on the opinions of others that we glean from conversations, the news and infotainment media (usually those that tell us the things we are comfortable hearing), our clergy, friends and social sites.
 Seldom do we bother to conduct unbiased research, drawing from sources on both sides of a question so that we can form original opinions of our own.
 In fact, most of the things we “believe” or “feel” are things that someone else wanted us to believe and feel.
 Rarely can we honestly say that our positions on issues are solely our own.
-Continue reading

 An analysis of 145 different electronic-cigarette flavoring products reveals that many e-cigarette users may be exposed to a potentially harmful chemical.
 In a research letter published online in the peer-reviewed journal Thorax, a research team led by Maciej Goniewicz, PhD, PharmD, of Roswell Park Cancer Institute (RPCI) reports that high levels of the respiratory irritant benzaldehyde were detected in the vapor from most of the flavored nicotine products they studied, with the highest concentrations in vapor from cherry-flavored products.